 It is increasingly common for the media to approach people online.
 Should a public figure or media representative approach you for an opinion on Girl Scout activities or related issues, please do not respond to the media.
-Instead, contact the GSWO MarComm team at marketing@gswo.org, 888.350.5090, or if it's a serious after-hours emergency, at 513.619.1398.
+Instead, contact the GSWO MarComm team at marketing@gswo.org, 888.350.5090, or if it's an after hours emergency, at 513.619.1398.

-Setting Up a Troop or Service Unit Website or Social Media Account or using other forms of social media, including, but not limited to, Facebook, Instagram, TikTok, Twitter, or Pinterest, at least one adult Girl Scouts of Western Ohio member must be an "owner" of the website and/or account(s), as well as be the person responsible for the email address associated with the account.
+Setting Up a Troop or Service Unit Website or Social Media Account

+Troops/groups and service units may create a website and/or use social media to promote Girl Scouting or communicate with members.
+When creating websites or using other forms of social media, including, but not limited to, Facebook, Instagram, TikTok, Twitter, or Pinterest, at least one adult Girl Scouts of Western Ohio member must be an "owner" of the website and/or account(s), as well as be the person responsible for the email address associated with the account.